Traditional Turkish Food: A Guide on What to Eat and Drink in Turkey

 Manti

 Although there are similar variations in other countries, manti ravioli originated in Turkey!
 These ravioli, usually filled with meat and herbs, but also with potatoes, are prepared by hand by Turkish women and displayed in shop windows.
-This dish is usually served with a fragrant yoghurt, garlic and mint sauce and is really delicious, probably my favourite traditional Turkish food!
+This dish is usually served with a fragrant sauce of yoghurt, garlic and mint and is truly delicious - probably my favourite traditional Turkish food!

 Gözleme

-These Anatolian savoury pancakes are made of a very thin, almost toasted dough, traditionally baked on a hot plate in the shape of a dome.
+These Anatolian savoury pancakes are made of a very thin, almost toasted dough that is traditionally baked on a hot plate in the shape of a dome.
 They're filled with various fillings such as potatoes, mushrooms, minced meat or cheese.
-This was my favourite snack when I travelled around Turkey by bus because they're guaranteed to be very cheap and tasty at the rest stops!
+This was my favourite snack when I travelled by bus through Turkey, because they're guaranteed to be very cheap and delicious at the rest stops!

 Simit